RiccardoFerranti/react-easy-boilerplate/README.md

-# An easy starter boilerplate for React
+# An easy boilerplate for React

 A quick and easy new boilerplate for React updated with lastest verions.